 The net income and wealth of an individual affects homeownership.
-"Housing is commonly considered t affordable when a family spends less than 30 percent of its income to rent or buy a residence. ("How Does Housing Affect Health?," 2011).
+"Housing is commonly considered affordable when a family spends less than 30 percent of its income to rent or buy a residence. ("How Does Housing Affect Health?," 2011).
 The shortage of affordable housing limits a family's options in choosing their place of residence.
 This ultimately leads to poor families living in subsidized housing in neighborhoods that are unsafe and lack the assets needed for healthier lifestyle e.g., parks, bike paths, walking tracks, recreational activities, and grocery stores with healthy selections.
 The burden faced by families to afford housing affects their ability to meet other essential needs like nutrition and healthcare.

-Whitley County had the highest percentage of homeownership at 73.4% and Kosciusko County had the lowest at 59.5%.
+Whitley County has the highest percentage of homeownership (73.4%) and Kosciusko County had the lowest at 59.5%.
 Severe housing problems are highest in LaGrange County (15.1%).
-Huntington County has the least affordable rental housing with nearly half of the renters spending more than 30% of their income (Table 37).
+Huntington County has the least affordable rental housing with nearly half of the renters spending more than 30% of their income.
+The county also has the lowest percentage of severe housing problems (8.5%) (Table 37).